-The death by suicide of bollywood actor Sushant Singh Rajput hit the headlines, and the mental health professionals were at the forefront of awareness generation about depression and the treatments available for it (1, 2).
-The same vigour and vitality are absent ,, disadvantage and deprivation when news of suicides from marginalised communities on account of discrimination and oppression keep coming in much more frequently.
-The deaths by suicides from privileged classes that comes along with a only ameliorative in individualised treatment elicits widespread sloganeering about .
-The consequence of such diagnostic analysis of breakneck speed is that mewhich stems from social structures that make some people less human or non-human gets reified preventing transformatory change mental health issues.
-Given that p, itamongobjective, .
-Mo-moral()ourleading to misrecognition, misdiagnosis and overdiagnosis when meaningful responses to social injustice get diagnosed as mental disorders. aprioristic ‘’ However, the issue of lack of scientific objectivity is brushed under the carpet in the popular discourse as mainstream psychologists and psychiatrists struggle to (re)claim their space within medical science preventing a human rights model of mental health.
-The plethora of social media posts and media articles by mental health professionals comprise of a linear, singular, simplistic, biomedical narrative following the news of the young actor’s suicide was so instantaneous to that frame as ming the actor suffered from psychological disorders situated within the person and boils down to say that depres to be cured treated with psychopharmaceuticals and individual therapies.
+The death by suicides are almost always followed by front-staging of awareness generation about depression and its treatments by mainstream mental health professionals (1, 2, 3 ).
+The same vigour and vitality are absent in foregrounding the toxic landscapes of oppression, discrimination, disadvantage and deprivation that lead marginalized people to end their lives.
+Such disproportionate biomedical analysis of deaths by suicides are only ameliorative in scope that it is limited to widespread sloganeering about prevalence of ‘mental disorders’ and the need to seek expert ‘treatment’ .
+The consequence of such diagnostic analysis of breakneck speed is that mental distress which stems from social structures that make some people less human or non-human gets reified preventing transformatory change (4, 5).
+Given that psychiatric diagnoses lack robust explanatory power compared to other medical disciplines, it is hard to differentiate among distress, difficulty, disturbance and depression because no objective, bodily malfunction is identified in psychiatric diagnoses.
+Mental health professionals make socio-moral judgements about (un)acceptable ways of thinking, feeling and behaviour leading to misrecognition, misdiagnosis and overdiagnosis when meaningful responses to social injustice get diagnosed as mental disorders.
+(6, 7).
+Outlining the major limitations of aprioristic psychiatric diagnoses, scholars within psychiatry itself have argued that it is improper to use the term ‘comorbid’ in psychiatry as most of the psychiatric ‘diagnoses’ are not ‘diseases’ with a conclusive etiological factor but syndromes without definite etiology (8, 9).
+However, the issue of lack of scientific objectivity is brushed under the carpet in the popular discourse as mainstream psychologists and psychiatrists struggle to (re)claim their space within medical science preventing a human rights model of mental health.
+The plethora of webinars, social media posts and media articles by mainstream mental health professionals comprise of a linear, singular, simplistic, biomedical narrative that frame suicide as stemming from psychological disorders situated within the person to be treated with psychopharmaceuticals and individual therapies.
 These biased, psychocentric categorisations with an overstated focus on the individual causal factors at the cost of structural causal factors of suffering don’t give phenomenological quality, thus medicalizing mental health (10).
-There was no reference to the allegations of nepotism, discrimination and professional rivalry in Bollywood that are potent enough to push people working in the industry to die by suicide (4, 5, 6).
-This fear of social context among the mainstream mental health systems everyday life of people living , thereby amplifying the voices and visibility of ‘expert’ mental health professionals .
+This fear of social context among the mainstream mental health systems, comfortably erases the chronic unjust world that dominates the disruptive fabric of everyday life of people living in the margins of the social, thereby amplifying the voices and visibility of ‘expert’ mental health professionals .
 Psychiatric knowledge production and practice are vast and heterogenous with varied ontological, epistemological, axiological and methodological standpoints fraught with ambiguity in conceptualizing mind, mental health and ‘mental illness’.
 Very few mental health professionals are sensitive to acknowledge these alternative facts to press for a transformative and value-based change in dealing with mental suffering.
-1
+Writing on psychiatry’s myopia of the social, cultural and the psychological, Braslow, Brekke and Levenson (2020) poignantly states that “clinical psychiatry has failed to systematically address the reality of mental illness as a liminal object, its multilevel nature, and how it is lived in everyday life” (11).

 LGBTQIA+ rights, heteronormative mental health systems and conversion therapy